deriggi/IFMSPatial/README.md

 IFMSPatial
 ==========

-This is the repository for the web-mapping extension of the IFMS.
+This is the repository for the web-mapping extension of the financial management system (IFMS).
 Installation of the .ASP may need to be done carefully if the site is not being recompiled

 The folder structure matches that of the IFMS deployment so all the non asp files could simply be dropped in and merged with the deployed files